Strong early literacy skills give children the essential foundation for future educational success, improve self-esteem and maximise life chances.

 We use a blend of different multi-sensory strategies to support learning, including songs, actions, visual prompts, magnetic letters and a wide range of games and activities which help children to apply their learning in a fun and active way.
 We teach words which cannot be read or spelt phonetically (tricky words) using a range of approaches including mnemonics, visual discrimination and looking for patterns within words.
 Within Key Stage One, spellings appropriate to the children’s current level are taught on a regular basis and sent home to be practised and assessed using dictation every fortnight.

 If children are failing to make expected progress, we attempt to swiftly address this, through adaptions to teaching or additional interventions.
 The impact of these is regularly evaluated to ensure effectiveness.

-The Hampshire Planning Tools for pupils with SEND in Reading and Writing helps teachers to identify areas of need and select effective strategies and activities to support progress.
+The Hampshire Planning Tools for pupils with SEND in Reading and Writing help teachers to identify areas of need and select effective strategies and activities to support progress.
 These may include pre-teaching, Precision Teaching and overlearning.
 Tasks may be adapted or scaffolded to make them accessible for the learner whilst ensuring depth and rigour.

 In Year R, children are encouraged to experiment with writing.
 Opportunities are provided within ‘Let’s Learn’ continuous provision to write for a range of different purposes and audiences,.